 Background of the Texas market

-With median home values surpassing $300,000 in 2021, the Texas housing market is seeing meteoric increases in market prices.
+With median home values surpassing $330,000 in 2022 (source: Texas Association of Realtors), the Texas housing market is seeing meteoric increases in market prices.
 However, this doesn’t mean that it’s unattainable to enter, nor has it always been this way.
-Housing sales have multiplied by almost 5x from December 1990 to December 2021, and while median prices have increased by a similar amount, most of this increase has occurred in the last five years.
+The median home value has increased by 51% since 2017, according to the Texas Association of Realtors.

 Why is Texas so popular?

 So what’s caused this recent boom in Texas population and housing?
-There are a number of large factors, including a thriving economy, no income taxes, affordable cost of living, and being a landlord-friendly state.
+There are a number of large factors, including a thriving economy, no state income taxes, affordable cost of living, and being a landlord-friendly state.
 From taking lease violations very seriously and prioritizing landlords’ rights to many Fortune 500 companies moving to Texas cities and the potential for higher ROI due to no income tax, it’s clear why so many people are relocating to the state.
 This leads to increased demand for housing, which fuels the real estate market and gives lots of opportunity for investors.
+Let's take a look at the best cities in Texas for long-term and short-term rental properties.

 While there are tons of rental properties with huge potential in Texas, the state is so large that it’s necessary to narrow down where to start looking.
 Some Texas markets are poised for skyrocketing growth, while others are beginning to plateau or never really took off in the first place.
 Being informed on this can mean the difference between buying a property with plenty of space to increase in value, or one that’s going to lose money and struggle to be filled — so let’s take a look at the best markets in Texas for real estate investors.

-Another large Texas city (and where we’re headquartered), Austin has been cited as one of the fastest-growing metropolitan areas in the entire country.
+Another large Texas city (and where we're headquartered), Austin has been cited as one of the fastest growing cities in the entire country.
 The Austin-Round Rock metro area has increased by almost 15% in population from 2015 to 2020, and things have only heated up since then.
-It’s seen explosive growth in home value, partially due to major tech companies like Tesla, Apple, and Samsung moving to the city.
-Round Rock is a suburban city north of Austin, and is a beautiful but more affordable market in the area.
-The abundance of newcomers to Austin means that many look for housing in Round Rock, which provides plenty of opportunities for real estate investors.
+It's seen explosive growth in home value, partially due to major tech companies like Tesla, Apple, and Samsung moving to the city.
+Now might be a good time for real estate investors to tap into the rental market, since U.S. News and World Report reported some stabilizing of home prices.
+Though Austin median home value is still 20% higher than the national average median home value, it still remains a promising real estate investment market for investors.
+The U.S. News article said that the Austin rental market has a vacancy rate of 4.9% , which is slightly lower than the national average.
+Austin further has a large millennial population, which promotes a strong job market and low unemployment rates.

 Northeast of San Antonio, New Braunfels is considered a hidden gem by savvy real estate investors.
 Home prices are expected to continue to rise, driven by traditionally suburban areas in Texas becoming crowded.
 Cities like New Braunfels offer an escape from this, while still providing easy access to jobs and major metropolitan hubs.
 There’s plenty of development going on here right now, so getting involved now might provide more cost-effective opportunities.